-J-1 scholar may receive honoraria, compensation, or reimbursement of expenses for occasional lectures, consultation, or other collaborative activity from an entity other than those named on the DS-2019 form but he/she must first obtain approval in writing from the J-1 program sponsor if such activity will take place in the U.S.
+J-1 scholars may receive honoraria, compensation, or reimbursement of expenses for occasional lectures, consultation, or other collaborative activity from an entity other than those named on the DS-2019 form after obtaining approval in writing from the J-1 program sponsor if such activity will take place in the U.S.

 The proposed activity must meet the following criteria:

 - Be directly related to the objectives of the Exchange Visitor program (a research scholar in chemistry cannot be given permission to teach tennis lessons)

 - Be incidental to the primary program activities (the activity must be in addition to his/her duties at Princeton and cannot interfere with fulfillment of responsibilities to Princeton)